Type-Zero/django-training/3-Application.md

         verbose_name_plural = 'Blog Articles'
         ordering = ['-created']
 ```
-The **title** field is a standard chain of characters, while our **body** is a text field, an unlimited chain of character allowing more flexibility.
+The **title** field is a standard chain of characters, while our **body** is a text field, an unlimited chain of characters allowing more flexibility.

-The **slug** is a character chain consisting exclusively of letters, numbers, underscores or hyphens.
+The **slug** is a characters chain consisting exclusively of letters, numbers, underscores or hyphens.
 A 'slug' is usually based on the title of the article and is used to build URLs.

 **published** indicates whether the article should be published on our site.